 Underneath is found a recently excavated archaeological site, in which Roman remains have been found.

 Saint-Pierre is also known for the 11 bells located in its two towers and spire.
 The largest, named La Clemence, weighs 6,238 kilogrammes.
+Visitors are able to climb to the top of one of Saint-Pierre's towers, offering stunning views over city and Lake Geneva.

 where?
 The Cathedrale Saint Pierre is the most convenient place to start exploring the Old Town.
 It is located at Place du Bourg-de-Four 24.
 Bus line 36 will leave you right in front of the church at the Cathedrale stop.